SagaOfAGuy/react-chrome-extension-template/README.md

 # React Chrome Extension Boilerplate
-Simple boilerplate chrome extension template that can integrate using tailwind and react
+Simple Chrome extension template to use react and tailwind

 ## Getting Started